JuanOsorner/CESDE-s-assignaments/README.md

      (!!) git branch -d master (To delete master branch in your local repository)

      (!!) git push origin --delete master (To delete master branch in our global repository)

+  ### Errors and solutions

+  1. If you are trying to pull and you see this:

+      fatal: refusing to merge unrelated histories

+      Try this solution: git pull origin main --allow-unrelated-histories